eleonnora/python-dev-app/README.md

     Returns all available info about stored files.

-    NOTE: More than one argument can not be used.
+    NOTE: More than one argument can not be used (except -b, it has to go with -ffa and -ff).

 ##### Examples